pmercer/liferay-language-plugin-ext/README.md

 ## Overview

-Liferay Portal 6.1 Ext plugin that overrides Liferay's LanguageImpl.updateCookie method.
+Liferay Portal 6.1 Ext plugin that overrides Liferay's LanguageUtil.updateCookie method.

 Specifically, it adds a 2nd language_id cookie (GUEST_LANGUAGE_ID_EXT) with a parent domain of ".example.com".